supercamel/SpinoDB/README.md

 	     array: [ 1, 2, 3, 4]
         });

 append() will accept either a Javascript object or JSON string.
+The GObject bindings use strings only to represent documents.

 ### Find Queries